-One of the things many people I've worked with have been concerned about is the permanence of stains once they are applied to a piece.
-This is true.
-Once stain has been applied (or dripped) onto bisqueware, there is little you can really do to clean it off completely.
-This is because the stain does soak down into the porous re, there is little you can really do to clean it off completely.
-This is because the stain does soak down into the porous bisqueware.
+Once a stain has been applied (or dripped) onto bisqueware, there is little you can really do to clean it off completely.
+This is because once the stain does soak down into the porous bisqueware.

-There is an answer, however!
+However, there is a solution to this problem.
 Preliminary drawings can easily be done on bisqueware using a regular graphite pencil.
 The pencil drawing will allow you to plot out the image and will then fire out.
 (Graphite is a form of carbon, and burns off.)

 - Use a mechanical pencil.
 They keep a consistently thin line without having to stop and sharpen them.

 - Tilt your surface to avoid elongating the image while you draw.
-In the photo you can see how I have the plate propped up on layers of foam.
-The foam not only cushions the bisqueware, but also helps keep it from sliding down.
+In the photo, you can see how the plate is propped up on layers of foam.
+The foam not only cushions the bisqueware but also helps keep it from sliding down.

 - Double-check your drawing before you begin applying any stains.
-I suggest standing up, going away for a few minutes, then looking at the drawing fresh.
+Stand up, go away for a few minutes, then look at the drawing fresh.
 Now is the time to correct any mistakes or to fine-tune the design.

 Use Ceramic Stains as Line Drawings

 Brushes are an important determiner in what kind of line you will get.
-In the example, I am using a small sable brush (# 1 round) to draw lines with.
-For medium lines, I would suggest a #4 round, for thick, bold lines I would begin by trying out a #6 or #8 round.
+In the example, a small sable brush (# 1 round) is used to draw lines with.
+For medium lines, we suggest a #4 round; for thick, bold lines, try a #6 or #8 round.
 For thick-and-thin lines, try a flat brush instead.